TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 ### Independent data
 A service with its own data-storage is a natural boundary for data.
 With a monolith you the entire system must adhere to the strictest requirements.
 With separate services you can have different services adhere to different requirements.

 You gain control over which data resides where, and can separate by requirements.
 This means that you can have services that may store financial or personal data, and services that may not.
 You can separate data-storage by regions for different services.
-Some services can to store data on-premises, while guaranteeing that some are off-premises.
+Some services can store data on-premises, while guaranteeing that some are off-premises.

 ### Independent scaling
 If you have a separate services you can scale parts of the system independently.
 With a monolith you need to scale the entire system, even if only a small part of it is under load.
-In my experience such monolithic systems sometimes even need to be single instances.
+In my experience such monolithic systems sometimes even require that there be only a single running instance!
 Scaling such systems is nigh impossible.

 With separate services you scale the services under load without having to scale the entire system.
 Conversely you can also restrict services that are particularly expensive or resource-hungry if needed.
 You gain flexibility in how you use your resources that a monolith cannot provide.